hanjinliu/cylindra/docs/extern/relion.md

 This method saves the current state of the `cylindra` batch analyzer, which contains individual tomograms and multiple molecules, as an particle star file.
 This file can directly be used for the [subtomogram extraction job in RELION](https://relion.readthedocs.io/en/release-5.0/STA_tutorial/ExtractSubtomos.html).
+To do this, you need to set "OR: use direct entries?" to "Yes".

 ## Low-level File I/O
 ### Import Molecules from RELION